California Privacy

 Required Disclosures

-CCPA/CPRA requires specific disclosures in your privacy policy:
+CCPA/CPRA requires specific disclosures in your privacy policy.

 Categories of Personal Information Collected